Křivoklát: Sights

 Křivoklát is a popular tourist destination known for the Křivoklát Castle.
 It is an importance medieval royal castle from the 13th century.
 From the 1470s to the 1520s, it was extensively rebuilt.
-It is protected as national cultural monument.
+It is protected as a national cultural monument.
 Today the castle is owned by the state.
 It is open to the public and offers guided tours.

 A notable building is the Church of Saint Peter.
 It was originally a late Gothic church from 1522, rebuilt in the neo-Gothic style in the 1880s according to the design by Josef Mocker.